jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-AirFlow/README.md

 **7: Unpause DAG**

-Open the Airflow dashboard and unpause the "yellow_taxi_ingestion_original" DAG from data_ingestion_local.py.
+Open the Airflow dashboard and unpause the "yellow_taxi_ingestion" DAG from data_ingestion_local.py.

 While ingesting the data, you can check logs: